Bradfreak/data-repository/Readme.md

    ```bash
    docker-compose up -d
    ```

-4. Once the containers are up and running, execute the ETL process by running the following command:
+4. Once the containers are up and running, run the following command to setup the database and tables in SQL server:

     ```bash
+    docker exec -it data-repository_sql_server_1 /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P "admin_001@EHR" -i /docker-entrypoint-initdb.d/init.sql
+    ```

+5. Once the tables are setup, execute the ETL process by running the following command:

+   ```bash
    python etl_application.py
    ```

-5. Monitor the console for any errors or status messages regarding the data transfer process.
+6. Monitor the console for any errors or status messages regarding the data transfer process.
 Additionally, detailed error messages are logged to `etl.log` for further analysis.

 ### Unit Testing